 Data and metadata in

-What can be submitted?
+What can be made accessible?

 Metadata and other documentation:

-Describing, documenting, and depositing data
+Describing, documenting, and uploading data

 Read more about this process in Review and processing.